 In a perfect world, you can put your current house on the market, sell quickly to get your equity out of your home to use for a down payment, and find your next dream home just as quickly.
 In the real world, however, it’s not always that easy, and you can usually expect some overlap as you navigate how to sell and buy a house at the same time.

-Let’s not sugar coat it: Selling and buying a house at the same time can be a royal pain at worst — and at best, it’s a bit of a juggling act with some element of risk.
-However, it’s not an uncommon situation.
+At best, you’re dealing with a bit of a juggling act with some element of risk, which can be very stressful.
+But it does happen, and it happens much more often than you might think.
 According to the National Association of Realtors, 71% of repeat homebuyers owned their previous residences, which means it’s highly likely that a considerable number of them did double-duty as both buyer and seller.

-Unless you have a lot of cash on hand, it might be tough to come up with the money for a down payment while the equity is still tied up in your current home.
-Statistics show that between 2010 and 2019, the value of U.S. homeowners’ equity rose from $6.16 trillion to $18.72 trillion.
+Unless you happen to have a lot of cash on hand, it might be difficult to come up with the money for a down payment while your equity is still tied up in your current home.
+According to information collected by CoreLogic, a property data provider, homeowners averaged an equity gain of more than $56,000 in 2021.

 “The logistics include timing the purchase and the sale, negotiating with both sides on moving or possession dates, and organizing belongings to get ready for the move,” said Mike Qui, owner of Good as Sold Home Buyers.
 “This is where a good real estate agent can help take some of the stress away from the homeowners.”

 Some homeowners may decide to make their offer on a new home contingent on the sale of their current home.
 In this scenario, there’s a very real possibility that your offer might lose out in favor of a non-contingent offer.
 “If this happens, you have to decide whether or not you want to remove your contingency,” says Erik Jacobs, a real estate attorney with Cicero, France, Barch & Alexander, P.C.
 “This is risky and not always financially feasible.”